AnykeyNL/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

 # NEW
-- Support for 'wildcard', when you use * for the hour, the service will be unmodified for that hour.
+- Support for MySQL service added
-- Added support for Exadata
-- Added support for Network Load Balancer
+- Support for GoldenGate service added
-- Bug fixes (specific weekdays were not working) and better error messaging.
+- Bug fix for DB RAC instances, now both nodes are shutdown / started

 # Supported services
 - Compute VMs: On/Off